 Don’t be that beekeeper!
 Have method and a deliberate approach to inspecting each box, building good habits from the outset.

 Start by removing and inspecting one or two frames at the end of the box and putting them aside.
 This provides enough space to shuffle the others along, one-by-one, as you inspect them, without having to place them aside outside the box.

 Avoid placing any frames on the ground, if possible.
 One option is our Ultimate Hive Stand, which has built-in frame holders that swing out and can be used during an inspection to hold frames off the ground.

 When inspecting frames from the brood box, hold the frame over the box.
 If the queen falls off the frame for any reason, you want her falling right back into the box!
 This is particularly important if her wings have been clipped, in which case she would be unable to fly back to the hive.

 Closing the hive is straightforward but, again, it’s easy to be forgetful.
 An example might be leaving off the inner cover.
 This is easily fixed but there is no harm in using a brief checklist, even if checked only when you believe all is finished.

 A determined bee can find her way into the cracks and crevices in protective clothing.
 While unusual, just be aware of this possibility when removing your protective clothing.

-There is little more frustrating than remaining stingless around the hive, then being hit when you are nowhere near the hive, while taking off your bee suit.
+There is little that is more frustrating than avoiding stings around the hive, then being hit when you are nowhere near the hive, while taking off your bee suit.
 Many beekeepers who have beekeeping buddies do a little “swirl”, just to visually check there are no stowaways!

 With all done, leave some time to take stock of all you saw.
 Finalize your notes, using whatever process you use (paper, app, etc).
 Make a quick note of anything you think you should check next time, as a reminder.